6 Fun Ways to Connect with Your Grandkids on the Phone

 During this time of staying at home, the phone is becoming even more important to keeping kids and grandparents connected.
 But between apps, texting, and online win real money games, most kids aren’t using their phones to actually talk very much.
 And depending on their age, they may still be building conversation skills.
 Talking on the phone may seem intimidating and awkward, because they might not know what to say or how to start.

-There are ways to make a phone conversation easy, fun, and something to look forward to.
+There are ways to make a phone conversation easy, fun, and something to look forward to such as by talking about games like W 88.
 Try these six fun ways to connect with your grandkids (or great-grandkids) on the phone — and see if they get chattier than you expected!

 Video Chat “I Spy”

 Whether it’s FaceTime, Skype, Google Duo, or Facebook Messenger, there are multiple options for a video chat and ways to see each other.
 Take it one step further with a game of “I Spy.”
 Simply show the room you’re in by reversing the camera on your phone and have your grand kid guess the thing you’re focused on.